JGCRI/ambrosia/paper/paper.md

 (3)	exploration and preparation of raw data before starting a parameter estimation.

 # Statement of need
-An important motivation to develop `ambrosia` is functionalizing and separating out the different components of the sophisticated food demand framework described in  into usable R functions that can be easily parameterized and customized by the user.
-Thus, in addition to providing scientifically sound parameters for GCAM, `ambrosia` has been developed to help researchers explore questions related to trends in food demand empirically.
+An important motivation to develop `ambrosia` is functionalizing and separating out the different components of the sophisticated food demand framework from @edmonds2017global (summarized below) into usable R functions that can be easily parameterized and customized by the user.
+Thus, `ambrosia` has been developed to help researchers explore questions related to trends in food demand empirically.
 Since the equations of the model are grounded in peer reviewed research while the code itself is written in R (which increases usability), the tool is useful to researchers interested in,

 1)	analyzing and exploring trends in food demand with a computational model that is responsive to changes in incomes and prices that can easily be implemented on any time series (dataset);
 2)  re-estimating parameters of the food demand model using custom data;